m-root/VendingMachine/readme.md

 The application provides `REST` endpoints for both standard and maintenance users:

 - Standard User:
-  - `POST /user/buy`: Buy a product using the product slot and coin amounts.
+  - `PUT /user/buy`: Buy a product using the product slot and coin amounts.

 - Maintenance User:
   - Set product prices.